-a relatively high number of illiterate prisoners or ones with low educational status are included in the educational process;

-☑ about 50% of the prisoners entering school have primary education - 1st to 4th grade;

-☑ the lowest percentage of school leavers are in secondary school - 11% on average;

-I about 25 % of the ones who are interested in studying leave school.
+- ➤ a relatively constant number of prisoners are entering school about 35% of the female prison population each year apply to school; - ➤ a relatively high number of illiterate prisoners or ones with low educational status are included in the educational process; - ➤ about 50% of the prisoners entering school have primary education 1st to 4th grade; - ➤ the lowest percentage of school leavers are in secondary school 11% on average; - ➤ about 25 % of the ones who are interested in studying leave school.

 Some of the main reasons for female prisoners to drop out of school and not finish it are:

-☑ their low basic and functional literacy - the highest percentage of school leavers are from first to fourth grade - on average 32%;

-Iong periods of interruption of education, which leads to secondary illiteracy and inability to learn; Iack of learning habits and insufficient motivation;

-It the value system of the prisoners, for a large part of them education is not part of their life priorities;

-I about 18% do not finish the school year due to their release from prison.
+- ➤ their low basic and functional literacy the highest percentage of school leavers are from first to fourth grade on average 32%; - ➤ long periods of interruption of education, which leads to secondary illiteracy and inability to learn; - ➤ lack of learning habits and insufficient motivation; - ➤ the value system of the prisoners, for a large part of them education is not part of their life priorities; - ➤ about 18% do not finish the school year due to their release from prison.

-• Evening vocational school at the prison for repeat offenders in Lovetch
+• Evening vocational school at the prison for repeat offenders in Lovetch from it.
+The percentage of prisoners attending the Lovetch prison school is higher than that in other prisons.

 The school offers education to students from grades 1 to 12, and students from grades 5 to 12 receive also vocational training in mechanical engineering and construction.
 Over the past five years the average annual number of students was between 90 and 100.
-During the academic 2006-2007 year 100 students attended the school and 53 successfully graduated from it.
-The percentage of prisoners attending the Lovetch prison school is higher than that in other prisons.
+During the academic 2006-2007 year 100 students attended the school and 53 successfully graduated